mystery000/devopsx/docs/getting-started.rst

 .. code-block:: bash

-    gptme --non-interactive --no-confirm 'create a snake game using curses in snake.py, dont run it' '-' 'make the snake green and the apple red'
+    devopsx --non-interactive --no-confirm 'create a snake game using curses in snake.py, dont run it' '-' 'make the snake green and the apple red'

 This should make it first write snake.py, then make the change in a following prompt.
 The '-' is special "multiprompt" syntax that tells the assistant to wait for the next prompt before continuing.